wanghaisheng/responsive-landing-page-starter/content/blog/en/wordpress-2fa-by-vonage-is-here.md

 #### Vonage Signup + Credentials

 In order to use the Plugin, we'll need a Vonage Developer account.
-Follow [this link](https://dashboard.nexmo.com/sign-up) and complete the signup process in order to create an account.
+Head over to [the Vonage Account Creation page](https://dashboard.nexmo.com/sign-up) and complete the signup process in order to create an account.

 Once we have an account, we need the Master API key and API Secret.
 You can find them here: